jeanj14/newsAPI_ReactApp/README.md

 # Live News Tabloid

-This is a React web application that fetches News Articles from RESTful API , NewsAPI.
+This is a React web application that fetches News Articles from am RESTful API.
 You can visit the site [here](https://link-url-here.org)

 This projects use of the following :
 - ReactJS